groupe-sii/devoxx-2015-game-back/README.md

 ### Get the client

+#### From sources

 To see the game running, you need to download the [web client game](https://github.com/groupe-sii/devoxx-2015-game-front).

+#### Download it

+If you don't want to create front extensions, you can simply [download the client](http://jenkins.devoxx.sii.fr/job/devoxx-game-front/ws/dist/*zip*/dist.zip).
+Then you have to configure your HTTP server (Apache for example) to serve the static html page.

 ### Hot reload